 What makes an onboarding process effective?

 Before you can determine which strategy to use, take the time to define what “effective” means for your product.
-As a general rule, onboarding processes are intended to introduce users to an app and encourage adoption.
-Translating these overarching goals into actionable objectives will help you determine how to use limited onboarding real estate to the greatest effect.
+Onboarding processes can help introduce new users to your app, encourage feature adoption, and ultimately increase app retention and monthly active users (MAU).
+Translating these overarching goals into actionable objectives will help you determine how to use your limited onboarding real estate to have the greatest impact.

 If your app requires users to create an account, set up a device, confirm their identity, or input other information to get started, then an onboarding process is a viable solution to guide them through this setup process.
 Examples include banking apps, medical apps, and smart home apps.

-> Content personalization is your app’s core value proposition.
+2. Content personalization is part of your app’s core value proposition.

 Many content-driven apps need information about a user in order to function as intended.
 For example, fitness apps may ask users to provide their height, weight, activity level, and workout preferences in order to provide relevant training exercises and nutrition suggestions.